Dean of Student Affairs and Pro Bono Programs

 Preparing for law school can be one of the most intellectually challenging, yet rewarding, experiences for an incoming student.
 I would like to share several exciting items occurring at our law school and some of what I believe is distinctive about pursuing a legal education at AJMLS.

 By design, John Marshall is a close-knit community with a small student-faculty ratio.
-The OSS further sustains this community initiative by providing students with opportunities to explore personal passions, learn and develop their leadership skills, engage in social, cultural and professional events, and to network with other students with similar interests.
+The Office further sustains this community initiative by providing students with opportunities to explore personal passions, learn and develop their leadership skills, engage in social, cultural and professional events, and to network with other students with similar interests.
 This student-centered approach eases the transition into law school, and enhances students’ experiences throughout their legal education.
 Beyond its strong intraschool relations, AJMLS is committed to serving the greater community, particularly that segment that has traditionally been underrepresented.
 The environment at the school, therefore, fosters social awareness, ethical and professional responsibility and a desire to be of greater good.
 Because of its long-standing tradition of social concern, AJMLS has attracted and educated generations of lawyers devoted to community leadership, community service and integrity.

 AJMLS is also strategically positioned in the heart of the state’s capital.
 Atlanta is one of the nation’s most diverse and dynamic cities, and the diversity of the city is reflected in the school’s unbending commitment to a student body and faculty that are diverse in areas running the gamut from race and culture, to life experiences, to background and previous work experience.
 We strongly believe the quality of the program and the quality of the people in it make the learning experience for students here one of the most exciting and intellectually fulfilling of their lives.
 Our primary mission is to produce high-quality lawyers with a desire to make a difference.